kids-first/kf-ui-fhir-data-dashboard/README.md

 ### FHIR APIs

-Creating a cohort builder over the FHIR API standard means that a user potentially has the ability to search over multiple datasets.
+Creating a data dashboard over the FHIR API standard means that a user potentially has the ability to search over multiple datasets.
 This application has the ability to utilize either the [HAPI FHIR API](http://hapi.fhir.org/) or [Synthea's FHIR API](https://synthea.mitre.org/) from SyntheticMass.
 To switch between the two, set the `REACT_APP_FHIR_API` from the command line, with the options being